ajhellquist/focusframe/features.md

 ## Core Improvements

-### 1. Add Transition Animations for Todo Completion
-- Implement a smooth fade-out and slide-up animation when a todo is completed
-- Track recently completed todos in state to apply transition effects
-- Use CSS transitions with 500ms duration for a natural feel
-- Remove the todo from the list only after the animation completes

 ### 2. Increase Touch Target Sizes
 - Enlarge all interactive elements to be at least 44x44px (Apple's recommended minimum)